NAERNON/godot-swift/Sources/Godot/Godot.docc/Articles/CreatingGodotBridge.md

 }
 ```

+Subclasses you expose should be registered right after their superclasses.
+In the previous example, if `CharacterDarkSideNode` is a direct subclass of `CharacterNode`, the two classes are correctly registered.

 > Important: Only expose ``Object`` classes that are defined using the ``Exposable()`` macro.
 See <doc:CreatingCustomClass>.

 ### Provide custom initialization and deinitialization